-Bats prefer to fly in low wind speed.
-All bats are recorded when the windspeed measurements in 12 meters height were less than 6 m/s.
-This windspeed measurement might represent the conditions in the surrounding of the bat detectors and therefore could be considered as the preference for a typical bat.
+The bats prefer to fly in low wind speeds.
+Of all bat recordings 95 percent were recorded when windspeeds (measured 12 meters above sea level) were less than 6 m/s.
+This measurement might represent the conditions in the surrounding of the bat detectors and therefore could be considered as the preference for the recorded bat.

-If the number of bat records are compared to the wind speed around a theoretical nacelle in 150 meters hight most bat records will still be below 6 m/s.
-Based on the estimates from the MetOcean buoys 88 percent of the bat records are below 6 m/s in 150 meters hight over the sea.
+If the number of bat records are compared to the wind speed around a theoretical nacelle 150 meters above sea level most bat records would still be below 6 m/s.
+Based on the estimates from the MetOcean buoys 88 percent of the bat records are below 6 m/s in 150 meter above sea level.